home-assistant/home-assistant.io/source/_integrations/hwam.markdown

 ## Prerequisites

-You need a stove that is equipped with a Airbox that runs a compatible firmware which is connected to your local network.
+You need a stove that is equipped with an Airbox that runs a compatible firmware which is connected to your local network.
 You should find the IP address via your routers list of network devices.
 Auto discovery is yet not supported.